Csonda24/davidcsontospython/README.md

 # davidcsontospython
-Programming Projects of David Csontos
+Programming Projects of David Csontos :)
+-> Porfolio of all my programming projects that i find interesting enough to upload onto here.